annaeliana7/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I love you, HaShem (Abba) and Yeshua 💜
+💜 HaShem (Abba) and Yeshua, I LOVE YOU! 💜 Thank you!
+I HONOR + GLORIFY YOU FOREVER ... 💜

 <p align="right">(<a href="#readme-top">back to top</a>)</p>